sustechdoc/SUSTech-Doc-Guidance/README.md

 Basic requirements:

 1. The website should allow multiple formats, e.g., latex editing (should be able to automatically compile), plain text editing.

+   ​	(additional explanation: To get basic points, at least the website should support Markdown and plain text.
+If the website can support LaTeX, you may get full marks in this part.)

 2. For simplicity, you can allow that when one user is editing, other users can only read.

+   ​	(additional explanation: To get basic points, you should assure the robustness and resilient of the basic function of your website, i.e.,your website must pass our test.)

 3. You should also include at least certain fundamental management options, e.g., deleting files, cloning files.

+   ​	(additional explanation: To get basic points, the website should support delete files, cloning files.
+If the website can generate project by analyzing uploaded zip, you can get full mark.)

+4. User can choose different themes to customize the website.

+5. User can classify projects(e.g. by creating group or by authority).

+6. User can search full-text.

 Bonus requirements:

-1. You would get a big bonus if you can make it a thorough on-line sharing doc, i.e., multiple users can edit the files at the same time.
+1. A big bonus: Make it a thorough on-line sharing doc, i.e., multiple users can edit the files at the same time.
-2. You would get a big bonus if you can realize the automatic dependency building of libraries (especially for latex edit-ting).
+2. A big bonus: Realize the automatic dependency building of libraries (especially for latex edit-ting).
+3. bonus: User can initialize project folder with template(e.g. SUSTech homework template, IEEE conference paper template, etc.)
+4. bonus: User can use GUI to implement as buttons for macro definition (e.g. Button **B** to make \textbf{} around text).

 # How to start